nicolgit/whoiswho/README.md

 	}
 	```
 	From now you can assign the Azure AD Service Principal identified by the displayName to every Azure Resource via RBAC with the "Reader" role assignment.
-3. **WhoIsWho Identity Frontend**, represents the front-end and allows the user to authenticate:
+3. **WhoIsWho Identity Frontend**, represents the front-end and allows the user to authenticate..
+Execute the followind "az cli" command:
 	``` bash
 	az ad sp create-for-rbac --name "WhoIsWhoIdentityFrontend" --years {numberOfTheYearOfExpirationForGeneratedPassword} --skip-assignment
 	```